hangwan97/generator-jhipster-azure-container-apps/README.md

 ### Azure Developer CLI(AZD)

+1. Make sure you have [Azure Developer CLI](https://aka.ms/azd-install) installed and configured.
-1. Log in to [azd](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
-Only required once per-install.
+1. Log in to AZD, only required once per-install.
    </br> `azd auth login`
    - If you are on Windows, install [powershell](https://learn.microsoft.com/powershell/scripting/install/installing-powershell-on-windows)
 1. Navigate to the generated project directory and run